jessbudd/portfolio-site/src/site/speaking.md

 ---
 title: Speaking
 layout: layouts/base.njk
-subtitle: I love to share my knowledge about web accessibility and front-end development with the tech community.
-This year I'm doing this through public speaking. <br>See my upcoming and past talk events below.
+subtitle: I enjoy sharing my knowledge about web accessibility and front-end development at a range of conferences and events.
 meta: A list of Jess Budd's upcoming and past tech talks.
 ---
 <div class="container__blog talks">